Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 Older cats can change in quiet, confusing ways.
 A cat who used to be settled at night may start meowing more.
 A confident jumper may hesitate.
 A social cat may seem distant—or suddenly clingy.
 It’s normal to wonder: can cats have dementia, or is this “just old age”?

 Disclaimer: This article is for educational purposes only and is not a substitute for professional veterinary advice.
 Behaviour changes in older cats can have many possible causes.
-If changes are sudden, worsening, or affecting your cat’s comfort or safety, speak to your veterinarian.
+If changes are sudden, worsening, or affecting your cat’s comfort or safety, speak to your vet.

-This guide explains what people mean by “cat dementia,” the common behaviour changes owners may notice, what can overlap with normal ageing, and what’s worth mentioning to your veterinarian.
+This guide explains what people mean by “cat dementia,” the common behaviour changes owners may notice, what can overlap with normal ageing, and what’s worth mentioning to your vet.
 It also covers simple, non-medical ways to support comfort at home—without trying to diagnose your cat.

 If you’d like a broader overview of age-related changes, see: Senior Cat Health: A Practical Guide for Older Cats.